 Other factors that affect program length include prerequisites, research requirements, and practical activities.
 Individuals who need to make up coursework at the beginning of a doctoral program often take longer to graduate, and conducting research and completing internships or practica may also add to the length of the degree.

 Graduates of online Ed.D. programs in educational technology become prepared for advanced careers in IT, education, and instructional design.
 Candidates holding terminal degrees in educational technology qualify for top jobs in computer science, instructional research, and higher education.
 Some of the most common careers for educational technologists are listed below.

-Sometimes called systems architects, computer systems analysts evaluate school computer networks to ensure maximum efficiency, safety, and effectiveness, often implementing new or modified designs.
+Computer Systems Analysts, sometimes called systems architects, evaluate school computer networks to ensure maximum efficiency, safety, and effectiveness, often implementing new or modified designs.
 Graduates of online doctorate programs in educational technology, especially those with considerable IT experience, are poised for significant advancement in this field.